 It is important to keep in mind that the use of copyright material will weigh more heavily in different areas.
 However, the same rules of the fair use doctrine apply in all circumstances.
 But there are types of copying that are always protected by the fair use doctrine, including the following:

 - Make copies or phone records of copyrighted material, but altering such material so that a blind person can utilize it.

 - If the copyright work itself contains inaccurate or derogatory information regarding a person or business, the injured party can in fact copy the material for the purpose of legal proceedings or any other purpose deemed appropriate in order to better understand why such information was written.

 - Library photocopying is protected by the fair use doctrine.

 If you need help determining whether or not you can apply the fair use defense, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.